-financing with a low risk premium in international financial markets; (ii) budget support from international donors remained suspended for a considerable period of time due to of unfavourable fiscal situation; and (iii) for the Government, the fiscal cost of borrowing from the central bank is minimal, although it imposes a huge cost on the economy.
+financing with a low risk premium in international financial markets; (ii) budget support from international donors remained suspended for a considerable period of time due to of unfavourable fiscal situation; and (iii) for the Government, the fiscal cost of borrowing from the central bank is minimal,4 although it imposes a huge cost on the economy.
 Nonetheless, country's economic managers have had made attempts to reduce the debt burden.
-In early 2000s, by implementing the recommendations of its Debt Committee, the Government was 5 Government of Pakistan, The Debt Committee Report: Islamabad, 2001.
+In early 2000s, by implementing the recommendations of its Debt Committee,5 the Government was For the Government, the State Bank of Pakistan (SBP) is a "lender of first resort", as interest paid by the Government on its T-Bills issued to SBP, circles back to the Government in the form of SBP profits.
+Government of Pakistan, The Debt Committee Report: Islamabad, 2001